-In the event that your child is unable to eat the foods we provide, a doctor's note is required so that you may provide your child's meals and snacks.
-Meals that you provide must still meet the CACFP minimum serving requirements, unless otherwise specified by a doctor.
+In the event that your child is unable to eat the foods we provide, a doctor's note is required to provide reasonable dietary accommodations.
+If you are choosing provide a component of your child's meals, these foods must meet the CACFP minimum serving requirements, unless otherwise specified by a doctor.